 However, due to the changing nature of the program requirements, the most relevant updated value this study can provide for the PSD for ductless air source heat pumps is for the measures installed to fully displace existing heating systems.
 The study breaks out only/primary heating systems from supplemental heating systems as the current program offering is focused on the full-displacement scenarios, or scenarios of partial displacement with advanced control strategies (which this study is unable to address).
-Table 10 provides weather normalized heating EFLH values for ductless air source heat pumps in these only/primary heating system applications by climate zone and overall (in bold in the first row), as well as weather normalized EFLH values for supplemental heating scenarios.Table 11 provides the 95 percent confidence intervals around the average values in Table 10.
+Table 10 provides weather normalized heating EFLH values for ductless air source heat pumps in these only/primary heating system applications by climate zone and overall (in bold in the first row), as well as weather normalized EFLH values for supplemental heating scenarios.
+As shown, the average heating EFLH for ductless air source heat pumps installed in full-displacement scenarios is 1,099 hours, with slightly higher EFLH in coastal areas (1,124 hours) compared to inland areas (1,081 hours).
+Table 11 provides the 95 percent confidence intervals around the average values in Table 10.

 Table 10: Ductless Air Source Heat Pump Heating EFLH by Displacement and Climate Zone